 Status: In progress

 The first stage of its activities was a situational analysis conducted in some communities in Kaduna and Ogun States to document strengths and weaknesses of the current NTD programme.
-Since then, a number of participatory action research approaches have been applied to engage different layers of stakeholders such as public health practitioners, non-governmental organisations and community-based groups such as adult males and females, youth males and females, boys and girls to meet the overarching objective of the partnership.
+Since then, a number of participatory action research approaches have been applied to engage different layers of stakeholders such as public health practitioners, non-governmental organisations and community-based groups such as adult men and women, young people, and boys and girls to meet the overarching objective of the partnership.

-Data generated from all these engagements have been synthesised to create learning packs for school-based deworming and community-based mass administration of medicines (MAM); micro planning template and participatory guide for planning MAM.
+Data generated from all these engagements have been synthesised to create learning packs for school-based deworming and community-based MAM; micro planning template and participatory guide for planning MAM.

-Phase 3: Engagement of stakeholders and policy makers- Evidences from both process and outcome evaluations will be presented to policy makers to inform policy changes.
-This will also be disseminated across relevant health care systems in a bid to further strengthen in-country capacity for effectively context-appropriate planning and implementation of the NTD programme.
+Phase 3: Engagement of stakeholders and policy makers: Evidence from both process and outcome evaluations will be presented to policy makers to inform policy changes.
+This will also be disseminated across relevant healthcare systems in a bid to further strengthen in-country capacity for effectively context-appropriate planning and implementation of the NTD programme.